 From an early age, we are taught that stealing is fundamentally wrong.
 You should never take something that is not yours.
 However, mistakes happen and sometimes you may be in the position of being accused of theft.
 Even if you didn’t physically take anything that was not yours, there are many illegal forms of theft in Pennsylvania, such as copyright infringement, writing a bad check, forgery, or receiving stolen property.
 Theft of any degree is a serious accusation and could lead to severe penalties if you are charged.

-If you or a loved one were recently charged with theft, you should contact an Allegheny County theft attorney as soon as possible. penalties for theft in Pennsylvania are severe: ranging from a scaled misdemeanor to a felony of the first degree.
+If you or a loved one were recently charged with theft, you should contact a theft attorney as soon as possible. penalties for theft in Pennsylvania are severe: ranging from a scaled misdemeanor to a felony of the first degree.
 With so much on the line, you should only put your trust in an experienced attorney with a history of success.
 Attorneys at Stewart, Murray, and Associates (SMA) Law Group have experience dealing with a range of theft charges, as well as a method of success based on a blend of aggressive defense and compassionate understanding.